ronakp98/Comp-Sci-AR/README.md

 Currently, there is one topic implemented of classes and objects.

-More changes are soon to come with implementations of:
+More changes are soon to come with implementations of:\n
-    - Voiceovers presenting prompts
+    - Voiceovers presenting prompts\n
-    - Sound effects for animations
+    - Sound effects for animations\n
-    - Code snippet feature to show example code
+    - Code snippet feature to show example code\n